Table of Contents

 This blog post going to serve you as a guideline to find a solution to the question “what to do and where to stay in Sri Lanka?”.
 This article is a little bit longer than most of my previous articles because I want to give you a full picture of this key phrase “what to do and where to stay in Sri Lanka“.

-I will mention some places that can be used as your accommodations, Same time you come to know about the attractions in the same areas so that you can visit them: beautiful beaches, elephant safari, historical monuments and rainforests.
+I’m talking about a few places that can be used as your accommodations during the trip.
+Same time you come to know about the tourist attractions in the that you come across along the: beautiful beaches, elephant safari, historical monuments and rainforests.

 I suggest you few Sri Lanka trips towards the end of the article and you can book them with Seerendipity tours if you wish to, those are customizable, private tour packages and allows you to see many interesting parts of the island.